 Personalize your Scrubs, Lab Coats, and Patient Gowns

-Today, healthcare organizations including hospitals, labs, spas, and clinics have spent extra focus on customization marketing to brand themselves and create positive impressions among the public, customers, and employees.
+Today, healthcare organizations, including hospitals, labs, spas, and clinics, have spent extra focus on customization marketing to brand themselves and create positive impressions among the public, customers, and employees.
 One of the most effective strategies of customization marketing is creating custom clothing and garments.
-There are several techniques available in the market, which can produce eye-catching, high-quality results at low costs.
+Several techniques are available on the market that can produce eye-catching, high-quality results at low costs.

 Embroidery

-• Embroidery sounds pretty old-fashioned; however, it is still by far the most popular and efficient method, especially for small and medium companies.
+Embroidery may sound old-fashioned; however, it remains the most popular and efficient method, especially for small to medium-sized companies.

-• Embroidery is cost-effective, and it can give a subtle, sleek touch to the garment.
+Embroidery is a cost-effective option that can add a subtle, sleek touch to the garment.

-• Nowadays, the designs are stored digitally; which saves a great deal of time for the embroidery services.
+Nowadays, designs are stored digitally, which saves a great deal of time for embroidery services.

-• The only shortcoming of this method is that embroidery is not very ideal for some types of garments and limited by size.
+The primary limitation of this method is that embroidery is not suitable for all types of garments and is restricted by size.

 Laser Etching

-• It is the process in which the laser is used to burn a portion of the fabric and engrave the marks on the fabric.
+It is a process in which a laser is used to burn a portion of the fabric and engrave marks on it.

-• What’s great about laser etching is that this method can create a subtle, detailed design on several fabric types.
+What’s excellent about laser etching is that it can create a subtle, detailed design on various types of fabric.
 Moreover, this method can work well on almost any shape and size as required.

-• One of the few cons of this option is that it may not work well with certain colors.
+One drawback of this option is that it may not work well with specific colors.

 Debossing/ Embossing

-• Want to create an impressive and premium-feel look for garments?
-The debossing/ embossing methods are the best options to create a high-class feel to the garment.
+Want to create an impressive and premium-looking garment?
+The debossing and embossing methods are the best options to create a high-class feel for the garment.

-• The process of debossing works in a pretty simple way.
+The process of debossing works in a simple way.
 It starts with pushing a metal die plate of the artwork into the fabric.
-Then, the metal die plate is pushed with pressure and heat, and as a result, the mark is left on the fabric with exceptional detail.
+Then, the metal die plate is pressed with pressure and heat, resulting in a mark left on the fabric with exceptional detail.

-• Cons of these methods are that they cannot be done over seams and zippers.
+The cons of these methods are that they cannot be applied over seams and zippers.

 Heat Printing

-• Heat printing, also known as heat transfer printing, is the process of applying the heat-applied carrier paper onto the fabric with the heat press.
+Heat printing, also known as heat transfer printing, is the process of applying heat-applied carrier paper to the fabric using a heat press.
 The heat-applied materials contain the heat-sensitive adhesive on one side.
 When heat is applied to the material, the artwork is left on the garment.

-• This method is easy, clean, and cost-effective to customize the garment.
-It creates a detailed, vivid look for the garment without damaging the performance and durability of the garment.
+This method is easy, clean, and cost-effective for customizing garments.
+It creates a detailed, vivid appearance for the garment without compromising its performance and durability.

-• Heat printing can work smoothly on several fabrics regardless of shape, size, and design.
+Heat printing can work smoothly on a wide range of fabrics, regardless of shape, size, or design.

-• The shortcoming of this method is that, if produced with low-quality transfer paper and poor techniques, the transfers may crack and peel off after a few times of wash and wear.
+The shortcoming of this method is that if produced with low-quality transfer paper and poor techniques, the transfers may crack and peel off after a few washes and wears.

 Woven Label

-• This technique is a unique alternative to traditional decoration options.
+This technique offers a distinctive alternative to traditional decorative options.
 From simple to complex logos, all of them can be made into woven labels, which are easily applied to any outerwear, apparel, and headwear.

-• The biggest pros of woven labels are that it takes a long time for the woven labels to get fading when compared with printed labels.
+The most significant pro of woven labels is that they take a long time to fade compared to printed labels.

 Other Techniques

-• There are other techniques, which are also cost-effective, and time-saving depending on particular needs.
-To name a few more popular techniques in the market, there are screen printing, fabric applique, reverse fabric applique, pewter, liquid metal applique, and multi-decoration which are known for their pros and cons.
+Other techniques are also cost-effective and time-saving, depending on particular needs.
+To name a few more popular techniques on the market, there are screen printing, fabric appliqué, reverse fabric appliqué, pewter, liquid metal appliqué, and multi-decoration, each with its pros and cons.

 Back to blog